 You may not even need any treatment for acute insomnia.
-In mild cases, it can be cured with good sleep habits (see below).
+In mild cases, it often can be cured with good sleep habits (see below).
 If your insomnia makes it hard for you to function during the day because you are tired, your doctor may prescribe sleeping pills for a limited time.
 These quick-working, short-acting drugs can help you avoid next-day drowsiness.
-But avoid using over-the-counter sleeping pills for insomnia.
-They may have side effects, and they tend to work less well over time.
+There is not a lot of evidence that over-the-counter sleeping pills are effective for insomnia.
+They may have troubling side effects including daytime drowsiness..

 Good Sleep Habits for Beating Insomnia

 Good sleep habits, also called sleep hygiene, can help you get a good night's sleep and beat insomnia.
 Try these: